Rocket Math now has added an Online Game to its tried-and-true Worksheet Program. Customers ask, “Which should I use? Should I use both?”

 1) Online Game is an easier route to math fact fluency.

-3) Online Game is easier for parents to support.
+5) The Online Game is easier for parents to support.

 Compared to the Online Game, the Worksheet Program is a bit harder to pass a level.
-Students have to practice with their partner more time before they pass, so students learn facts better with it.
+By basing individual goals on the Writing Speed Test, we can be sure that students are answering a large number of facts as fast as they can write.
+This is a high bar.
+Generally, we see that students have to practice with their partners more time before they pass they pass a level, so students learn facts better with it.
 They are more solid in their knowledge of facts when they are done with an operation like multiplication in the Worksheet Program than they are if they just run through multiplication in the Online Game.
-Which is a reason not to do the Online Game only
+This is a reason not to do the Online Game only

 Math work is written, so the Worksheet Program (which is also written) is closer to how math facts will be used.
-That means the Worksheet Program will generalize better to computation assignments.
-You will see a bigger benefit to students doing math assignments when they finish the Worksheet Program than with the Online Game.
+Each day students get into the habit of doing math as quickly as they can.
+They develop the expectation that they should do math quickly.
+That means this program will generalize better to computation assignments.
+It will take longer to pass a Learning Track, but when they are done, you will see a bigger benefit to students doing math assignments when they finish the Worksheet Program than with the Online Game.
 Which is yet another reason to do both programs.